 Part-time, casual, temporary and seasonal employees are entitled to the same rate of pay as full-time/permanent employees who perform substantially the same work.

 An employee who has been employed for at least 13 consecutive weeks will be entitled to up to 10 individual days of leave and up to 15 weeks of leave if the employee or their child experiences domestic or sexual violence or the threat of domestic or sexual violence.
 The first five days of leave, each calendar year, will be paid, the rest will be unpaid.

 Employers cannot misclassify employees as independent contractors.
 This addresses cases where employers treat employees as if they are self-employed and not entitled to employment standards protections.

 Is your business ready for these changes?
 Have your programs, policies and procedures been reviewed to ensure compliance?
 How will these changes impact your business and your employees?

-As an HR consultant, I am available to support your business through these changes and to ensure your business is ready in an efficient and cost-effective way.
+Stern Cohen’s Human Resources consultant is available to support your business through these changes and to ensure your business is ready in an efficient and cost-effective way.

 For more information about how we can assist, please contact Stern Cohen today.